 History and projects: The start of the DWB was in 1999 with first discussions and design of concepts for a RDMS framework and workbench on diversity information (domain registration "diversityworkbench.net" in 2000).
 In an initial phase during the BMBF programme BIOLOG-IT with the GLOPP project (2000 until 2003) prototypic implementations were realised in Microsoft Access.
 The prototype applications are still available.
 With the exception of DeltaAccess/DiversityDescriptions they are by now largely obsolete.

 Between 2003 and 2008 further applications were set up as part of the GBIF-D Mycology project using .Net technology and JAVA.
 Since 2006 the software development is continued as one of the general tasks of the SNSB IT Center.
 Starting with 2009 some advanced IT concepts and technical developments became part of the DiversityMobile/ IBF project, since 2010 certain GBIF relevant DWB-tools are optimized within the joint research project GBIF-D, Kompetenzzentren innovativer Datenmobilisierung.
-DWB applications and services are used by the Global Plants Initiative in Munich, since 2007, by the German Barcode of Life project, since 2011, by the Integrative Pilzforschung project, since 2013 and by three DFG funded research infrastructure projects, namely BiNHum, since 2012, IDES, since 2012 and MOD-CO, since 2014.
+DWB applications and services are used by the Global Plants Initiative in Munich, since 2007, by the German Barcode of Life project, since 2011, by the Integrative Pilzforschung project, since 2013 and by several DFG funded research infrastructure projects, namely BiNHum, since 2012, IDES, since 2012, MOD-CO, since 2014 and ARAMOB, since 2017.

-Starting with autumn 2013, the Flora von Bayern initiative relies on DWB databases as software suite to realise a data pipeline for occurrence data from the past and now for the future.
-Two BFL projects are working closely together in their IT infrastructure.
+Starting with autumn 2013, the Flora von Bayern initiative relies on DWB databases as software suite to realise data pipelines for occurrence and observation data from the past and now for the future.
+Thus, all current Bavaria-wide IT infrastructure projects are working closely together.

 Financial support for timely and thematically restricted DWB projects is granted through the Bayerisches Staatsministerium für Bildung und Kultus, Wissenschaft und Kunst (StMBKWK), the Bundesministerium für Bildung und Forschung (BMBF), the Deutsche Forschungsgemeinschaft, LIS infrastructure platform (DFG), through the Fifth and Seventh Framework Programme of the EU Commission (EU projects Species 2000 europa and 4D4Life), through the Bayerisches Landesamt für Umwelt, and through the World Wildlife Fund for Nature Deutschland.
 We thank Diversity Workbench Co-workers for continuously modelling and setting up Diversity Workbench software.
 A number of highly engaged Contributors from several institutions in Germany deliver ideas and concepts, and implement special scripts to extend the functionalities of databases and clients.
 The features of the Diversity Workbench concept were analysed in 2011 and listed under Diversity Workbench Performance.
 The DWB tools are subject of national and international data collections on Working Tools for Biodiversity Informatics and Virtual Research Environments.